 Here’s what’s changing in the world of email marketing as a result of Apple’s privacy updates:

 A click-to-open rate (CTOR) is the number of unique clicks your email receives divided by the number of unique opens.
 In the past, this was a favored metric for email marketers to measure how effective their content was at motivating their audience to click.
-However, since CTOR is a function of your email opens, Apple’s new privacy changes will cause your CTOR to plummet downwards artificially.
-That makes CTOR a relatively unreliable metric going forward.
+However, since CTOR is a function of your email opens, Apple’s new privacy changes cause your CTOR to plummet downwards artificially.
+That makes CTOR an unreliable metric going forward.

 But there is some good news!
-Mail Privacy Protection will not have an impact on your total clicks.
+Mail Privacy Protection does not have an impact on your total clicks.
 Clicks remains a reliable way to measure the success of your email because it simply shows the total number of email recipients who clicked a link in your email.
 Comparing total clicks across email campaigns with a similar number of recipients is a good way to assess which campaigns are most engaging.

 Here’s how some popular email marketing features will be impacted: